 There were 15 countries in the Soviet Union from 1956 until its collapse in 1991.
 They were formally known as Soviet Republics.
 When the Soviet Union was dissolved, they each became independent countries.

-You can see a map of these Soviet Republics here (a detailed list with more information can also be found further down this article):
+You can see a map of these Soviet Republics here, showing the location of each republic and its flag.
+A table with a list of the Soviet republics and more information can also be found further down this article):

 The Russian SFSR was, by far, the largest of the Soviet Republics.
 The other republics were made up of parts of the former Russian Empire.